Differentially Private Joint Independence Test

+We present some comments as follows.
+First, the assumptions in Theorem~\ref{th_minimax_sepa} are mild.
+The restriction $\alpha+\beta<c$ is natural in testing problems, since the practically relevant setting usually takes both error probabilities to be small.
+Moreover, many standard kernels, including Gaussian, Laplacian, and inverse multiquadric kernels, are translation invariant.
+If $k^j$ is further characteristic, then the separation condition involving $\eta^j$ is automatically satisfied for a suitable $x_0^j$.

-\item When $\alpha$ and $\beta$ are fixed, our proposed dpdHSIC achieves the minimax rate optimal against the class of alternatives determined by the dHSIC metric in $\mathbb{R}^{p_1} \times\dots\times \mathbb{R}^{p_d}$.
-In other words, the upper bound for minimum separation of $\phi_{\dpdHSIC}$ matches to $\rho^*_{\dHSIC}$, which can be seen by comparing the results in Theorem~\ref{th_mini_sepa_dpdhsic} and Theorem~\ref{th_minimax_sepa}.
-In this case, we make no assumption on privacy parameters $\epsilon$ and $\delta$, and thus our dpdHSIC achieves the minimax optimality in dHSIC metric in all privacy regimes.
+Second, when $\alpha$ and $\beta$ are fixed, our proposed dpdHSIC achieves the minimax rate optimality against the class of alternatives determined by the dHSIC metric in $\mathbb{R}^{p_1} \times\dots\times \mathbb{R}^{p_d}$.
+Indeed, comparing Theorem~\ref{th_mini_sepa_dpdhsic} with Theorem~\ref{th_minimax_sepa} shows that the upper bound for the minimum separation of $\phi_{\dpdHSIC}$ matches the minimax lower bound $\rho^*_{\dHSIC}$.
+This conclusion holds for all privacy regimes, since no additional restriction is imposed on $\epsilon$ and $\delta$.